North West England: Cheshire

 Mornflake is in Crewe on the B5071, Focus closed in July 2011, and Orion Optics make telescopes.
-Bentley Motors (owned by Volkswagen since 1998) have their main plant in the west of the town between the A530 and A532, next to the railway to Chester.
+Bentley (owned by Volkswagen since 1998) have their main plant in the west of the town between the A530 and A532, next to the railway to Chester.
 Crewe Works built the HST (Class 43) power cars, and now carries out maintenance for Bombardier.
 Unipart Rail is on the B5071 next to Crewe railway station.
 Bargain Booze is at the A532/A5020 roundabout in the east of the town, and further along the A532 Whitby Morrison are the world's leading manufacturer of ice cream vans.
 Air Products have a main HQ off the A534 in central Crewe near the Virgin Trains training academy.
 UK Fuels (fuel cards) are off the A532, north of Crewe railway station.

 BAE Systems Global Combat Systems at Radway Green, Barthomley north of M6 junction 16, south of Alsager makes small arms ammunition, and Freshpack make pies next to the A5011 towards the east of the town; Twyford Bathrooms (owned since 2001 by the Finnish Sanitec) are off the B5077, but their enormous factory next to the railway closed in early 2011, with production moving overseas.
 Amec is south of Knutsford at Booths Hall off the A537, now the HQ of Amec Foster Wheeler; also in the town is Edmundson Electrical.
 Between Knutsford and Wilmslow in Mobberley off the B5085, close to the southern approach of Manchester Airport, is a large site of Harman Technology (known worldwide as Ilford Photo).
 Four Seasons Health Care is in central Wilmslow; north of the town on the A538 is a large £60m mass spectrometry research site of the Waters Corporation, built in 2014 on a former research site of Ciba-Geigy Pharmaceuticals (who formed Novartis in 1996), next to the River Bollin.
 Pets at Home is next to the railway at Handforth near Wilmslow and the Stockport boundary near Handforth Dean (A34).
 Boalloy Industries are on Radnor Park Ind Est in West Heath in west Congleton north of the A534/A34 junction, make trailers, and pioneered the Tautliner curtain-sided trailer design in the 1970s.
 Reginox UK (kitchen sinks) are in the north of Congleton; Siemens Industry Automation & Drive Technologies UK make variable-speed drives, exporting 98% of production, on Eaton Bank Trading Est near the River Dane.
 OK Diner is in Macclesfield (previously in Middlewich); Tullis Russell at Bollington makes the paper for all Royal Mail stamps, and has done for many years.